scholz-lab/GlowTracker/README.md

         uv run glowtracker
         ```

+### Comparing scan modes

+In the plate setup dialog, choose **Scan mode → Sequential** (the default) or
+**Continuous**, then add/update the plate or save its preset.
+The mode is saved
+per plate; older presets use Sequential.

+Sequential stops at each tile.
+Continuous captures while moving along each row
+of the same search path, then stops to confirm and center a candidate before
+tracking.
+Both modes use the same initial Z search, exposure, gain, detection
+threshold, search limit, and pass count.
+Continuous capture runs at the rate the
+exposure and camera allow; it does not force 60 fps.
+Set movement speed under
+**Settings → Stage → Scan speed** and row spacing with the scan overlap settings.

+To compare, run the same plate and settings in each mode.
+The console reports
+sequential timing per tile and continuous search time, frames processed, and rows
+visited.
+Continuous mode rechecks recent stage positions after a moving detection;
+these positions are approximate, so blur or passing an animal between usable
+frames can still cause missed detections.
+Test detection reliability on the
+microscope at your chosen speed and exposure.

 ### Device Setup
 #### Stage
 In **Settings > Stage > Stage serial port**, specify the connection port name to your Stage.
 In Windows, this is usually `port = COM3`.
 And `/dev/ttyUSB0` for Linux.